A mass shooting at a Baltimore block party left 2 people dead and 28 others wounded

 "I want those who are responsible to hear me, and hear me very clearly," Mayor Brandon Scott said at the scene.
 "We will not stop until we find you, and we will find you.
 Until then, I hope that every single breath you take, that you think about the lives that you took, think about the lives that you impacted here tonight."

-Authorities said the crime scene was extensive and that it will take some time for detectives to work it.
+Authorities said the crime scene was extensive and that it took some time for detectives to work it.

-"Treat this as if it were your family," Scott said.
-"How you would want people to treat it if you were mourning, if this was your neighborhood, if this was an event in your community that this happened at.
-We want you to treat it that way because that's how we have to treat each other as Baltimoreans."
+Hours after the shooting, a number of officers remained working behind police tape amid densely packed two-story housing blocks.
+Folding tables and plastic cups were scattered on the street, apparently left behind when people ran from the gunshots.

-Hours after the shooting, a number of officers remained on the scene, working behind police tape amid densely packed two-story housing blocks.
-Folding tables and plastic cups were scattered around the scene, apparently left behind when people ran from the gunshots.
+Lakell Nelson said there had been several false alarms of people mistaking the sounds of fireworks for gunfire earlier in the night while she was at the block party.
+The actual shooting started as she was getting to her car.

-The violence comes as federal prosecutors in Baltimore this week touted their efforts to reduce violent crime in the city.
-Police have reported nearly 130 homicides and close to 300 shootings so far this year, though that's down from the same time last year.
-Authorities have vowed to crack down aggressively on repeat violent offenders.
+"The shots were just going on and on and on," she said.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.